CA LIC #1057703

 Investing some time in researching your local fence laws can protect you from potential delays or other issues when installing your fence.
 It can also lead to more collaborative efforts, allowing you to communicate more openly about mutually beneficial options with your neighbor.

 Have you and your neighbor come to an agreement?
-Then it’s time to start building with the experienced professionals at American Precast Fences.
-Contact us today to learn more and get your free estimate!
+Then it’s time to start building property fencing with the experienced professionals at American Precast Fences.
+Contact us today to learn more about the regulations and get a free estimate for your project!